Getting Your Growth On | 5 Minute Read

 BUILD A PORTFOLIO

 Your bio should say more than just “an avid wine lover.”
 It needs to show your expert knowledge and experience.
-A good way to do this is by building a portfolio.
+A good way to do this is by building a portfolio of work.
 Publish articles wherever you can and create eBooks to sell in online stores and for Amazon's Kindle.
 Write guest posts for other blogs.
 Join professional associations in your niche and participate in their events.
 Conduct seminars for local groups, or even classes at local colleges.
 Write press releases for distribution to online and offline publications.

 Create a long list of all the things you've done that show you know your topic well.
 Then use those to construct a detailed bio or “About” page on your website.

 It's impossible to establish your expertise overnight, especially through honest means.
 It takes time and dedicated effort.
 You have to learn about your topic, create a great deal of content, build your credentials, and grow an audience base.
 However, each year that you’re out there teaching about your subject adds tremendously to your reputation as an expert.

 Ready to showcase your expertise to the world?
 Good for you!
 Here's a quick blueprint to get you started: